visnjicm/verilog-neural-network/README.md

 layer.sv: module that implements the behaviour of a layer in the NN

-neuron.sv: module that implements the behaviour of a neuron in the NN
+neuron)inputlayer.sv: module that implements the behaviour of a neuron in the NN

 register.sv: module for neuron (gets the data at the index specified by the counter)